Cimex404/42-CPP_collection/README.md

 ###	Array
 Simply recreate the behaviour of an array through a `template array class` that can hold any data type (even complex ones).

+#	CPP Module 08
+###	Easyfind
+This is a simple introduction to `containers`.
+In this execise we need to write a template function that can take any non-associative container type (stack, vector, list, array, etc.) and find a specified integer.

+###	Span
+Here we are creating our own class that can hold a list of `N` integers.
+As we are using the `vector container`, we need to manually check if the number of elements exceeds N. The `addNumber` method can both add single integer values, but also a range of iterators to the original vector list.

+###	Mutant Stack
+What an injustice!
+The stack can't be iterated...
+We need to fix this.
+Essentially we need to create a class that inherits from `std::stack` and can be iterated, while keeping all of the attributes and methods from `std::stack`.
+This can be done with: `iterator`, `const_iterator`, `reverse_iterator` and `const_reverse_iterator`